-- HO1: To secure the implementation of the Kildare Local Authorities Housing Strategy 2011-2017. - HO2: To provide adequate accommodation for Travellers in accordance with the Kildare Local Authorities Traveller Accommodation Programme. - HO3: To promote a high standard of architecture in the design of new housing developments and to encourage a variety of house types, sizes and tenure to cater for the needs of the entire population and facilitate the creation of balanced communities.
+HO1: To secure the implementation of the Kildare Local Authorities Housing Strategy 2011-2017.

+HO2: To provide adequate accommodation for Travellers in accordance with the Council's Traveller Accommodation Programme.

+HO3: To promote a high standard of architecture in the design of new housing developments and to encourage a variety of house types, sizes and tenure to cater for the needs of the population and facilitate the creation of balanced communities.